Owner/driver Jimmie Johnson notches his best Daytona 500 finish since winning the race in 2013

-DAYTONA BEACH, Fla. — (AP) — Jimmie Johnson was simultaneously relieved and overwhelmed as he climbed out of his No. 84 Toyota at Daytona International Speedway on Sunday night.
+DAYTONA BEACH, Fla — Jimmie Johnson was simultaneously relieved and overwhelmed as he climbed out of his No. 84 Toyota at Daytona International Speedway on Sunday night.

 It was a different set of emotions for the seven-time NASCAR champion and the two-time Daytona 500 winner.